bioinroboticsuottawa/pumpkin_model/README.md

 Joint Limits
 ------------

-You need to add joint limits for `roslaunch display.launch` and safety\_controller for moveit\_plugin
+You need to add joint limits for `roslaunch pumpkin_description display.launch` and safety\_controller for moveit\_plugin

     <limit
         effort="30"